dnsdrs/targett_dco_dooh/README.md

 ## 1- Videos specifications

-### Create 2 video background assets

-  - Both should be 1080x1920
+We will need two **mp4 videos** of the same **1080x1920 format**

+### template.mp4

 - [`/assets/videos/template.mp4`](/assets/videos/template.mp4) is the video that is playing in the default case:
-    - it should have an exactly 3s full screen intro
+- It should have an exactly 3s full screen intro
-    - for the next (unlimited) period, the video should leave a 850px tall blank space for the showtimes, starting from the bottom
+- For the next (unlimited) period, the video should leave a 850px tall blank space for the showtimes, starting from the bottom

-    - when the video is over, the screen could remain on.
-It will statically show the last frame of the video (don't leave it useless)
+### backup.mp4

 - [`/assets/videos/backup.mp4`](/assets/videos/backup.mp4) is the video that is playing when an error prevents the showtimes to load
-    - it should have the same 3s full screen intro
+- It should have the same 3s full screen intro
-    - the rest of the time is free (can be static)
+- The rest of the time is free (can be static)

+> [!TIP]
+> When the video is over, the screen will remain on.
+> It will statically show the last frame of the video
+> Consider this last frame as a static image.
+> Don't leave it black, design it appropriately

 ## 2- Showtimes API settings